madetech/blog/posts/vim_considered_harmful.md

 Half the applications on my computer didn't work correctly and I refused to use anything that wasn't on the command line.

 My obsession with tools and tinkering had spun out of control.
+I was becoming frustrated.

 Not to say that this development environment was wrong, but I didn't put in enough work to be proficient in it.